House sharing is affordable housing

-Affordable housing is a term developed by planning authorities trying to meet broad housing needs, conscious that developers would rather create only properties delivering higher profit margins; this typically means executive homes at high prices or city centre apartments of small size.
+Affordable housing is a term developed by planning authorities trying to meet broad housing needs, conscious that developers would rather create only properties delivering higher profit margins.
+This can lead to only executive homes at high prices or city-centre apartments of small size being developed, unless managed.

 For families, separate houses make sense, but for other parts of the population the single dwelling makes less sense both financially and socially.
 The growing number of older and single people (read without family) makes this even more important.